Parking in Reykjavik, Iceland - Guide 2024

 Regardless of the cause, though, how do you pay the fine?
 You have several options.

-You can pay the fine directly and immediately if you were pulled over by a police officer.
+You can pay the fine directly and immediately if you are pulled over by a police officer.
 You can do this via credit card or debit card, and if you do so, you’ll get a 25% discount on your ticket.

 If you receive a parking ticket in Reykjavik, you can pay it online here.
 If you receive a ticket elsewhere, you can go to Landsbankinn and Arion Banki banks which have a cashier service and you can pay it there by cash or card.
 You can see the list of banks with a cashier service here for Landsbankinn and here for Arion Banki.
 Please note that banks are only open on weekdays generally from 8 am to 4 pm.